julymoe/julymoe/README.md

 I'm a frontend (Reactjs, Nextjs), wordpress cms and laravel developer who has been building for the web in some capacity since 2007.

-* 🌍  I'm based in Yangon, Myanmar
+* 🌍  I'm based in Bangkok, Thailand
 * 🧠  I'm learning React , Next , Nodejs , React Native

 ### Skills